AHEA2203 Advanced Human Biological Sciences I

 - Contact hours

-- lectures: 2 hours per week; tutorials: 2 hours per week; labs: 2 hours per week
+- lectures: 2 hours per week; Practical Classes: 2 hours per week; labs: 2 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.